akbarratt/rb101/LOG.md

 ### Day 130: Sunday July 4, 2021

-**Pomodoros Completed**: 1
+**Pomodoros Completed**: 2

 **Today's Progress**: Brainstorming new methods.

 **My Feelings**: A headache took me out most of the morning and now I've got a party to go to.
-About 20 minutes shy of my weekly goal, so that's very annoying.
+Managed to hit my 15 hour quota just barely.
+Yay me!

 ### Day 129: Saturday July 3, 2021